raspberrypilearning/amazing-image-identifier/en/step_7.md

 ## Build a web application
 You can use the Flask library to create a Python-powered web application.
-While the library is very powerful, what’s included here are just the pieces that are most likely to be useful to you in building and running your machine-vision powered application.
+This library has lots of functions, so we have included helpful tips while you build and run your machine-vision powered application.
 If you would like to learn more about Flask, check out our ['Build a Python web server with Flask'](https://projects.raspberrypi.org/en/projects/python-web-server-with-flask) project or review the [Flask documentation](https://flask.palletsprojects.com/).

 --- collapse ---
 ---